top of page

 Q: WHAT'S THE FORMAL DEFINITION OF SALUTOGENIC DESIGN?

 A: Salutogenic design is the evidence-based design strategy to improve human health and well-being in the built environment.
-It is an effective framework for applying neuroarchitecture, the interdisciplinary field at the intersection of architecture and neuroscience.
+It is an effective strategy, often presented as a framework, for applying neuroarchitecture, which is the interdisciplinary field at the intersection of architecture and neuroscience.

 Q: CAN YOU APPLY SALUTOGENIC DESIGN TO A SINGLE ROOM, OR DOES IT HAVE TO BE AN ENTIRE BUILDING?

 A: Salutogenic design is about making deliberate design decisions by adding elements that are demonstrated (by peer-reviewed studies, industrial psychology, formal pilots/precedents, etc.) to improve occupant well-being.
-A whole-building/organization strategy will be the most holistically effective, but dramatic results are just as regularly achieved in individual, closet-sized rooms using minimal intervention.
+A whole-building/organization strategy will be the most holistically effective, but dramatic results can be just as readily achieved in individual, closet-sized rooms using minimal intervention.

 For more information, including expert lectures on salutogenic design and trainings, please visit the Consulting page.